radiosound-com/gitlab-mirror-maker/README.md

     automatically by gitlab-mirror-maker
 - Switched from `click` to `typer` and `tqdm` for CLI and progress bar, respectively (no immediate user improvement, just more modern)
+- Added more extensive information on mirror status (e.g. if it appears to be working, is up-to-date etc.)

 -----